-Note that all of the information has been collected from the Centers for Disease Control and from the American Lung Association.
+Note that all of the information has been collected from the Centers for Disease Control and Prevention and from the American Lung Association.

 Zyban's history is interesting.
 Smokers who happened to be users of the anti-depression medication Wellbutrin (bupropion hydrochloride) often reported a lessening in the desire for cigarettes.
 Through further testing, the drug was found to be effective in treating the smoking addiction, and helping smokers quit.
 GlaxoSmithKline "repackaged" Wellbutrin and marketed it as the smoking-cessation drug Zyban.

 Common side effects include insomnia, dry mouth and dizziness.

 Treatment with bupropion begins while the user is still smoking, one week prior to the quit date.
 Treatment is then continued for 7 to 12 weeks.
 Length of treatment is individualized.
 Dosing should begin at 150 mg/day given every day for the first 3 days, followed by a dose increase for most people to the recommended dose of 300 mg/day, starting on the 4 day of treatment.
 The maximum recommended dose is 300 mg/day, given as 150 mg twice daily.
 An interval of at least 8 hours between successive doses is advised.
 People who have not made significant progress towards abstinence by the seventh week of therapy are unlikely to successfully quit during this attempt, and bupropion treatment should be discontinued.